sofiatka/RecipeTimeAnalysis/README.md

 > The reason I am using 1 to represent a short recipe is due to the subtext of my project.
 Suppose you are using this model to decide what recipe to try with a limited amount of time.
 A "positive" will represent a recipe you *could* finish in a given period of time (which is fixed at 35 minutes in this project).
 A "negative" will mean that this recipe is not suitable for the limited time you have.

 > **Important:** The data was split 75:25 into train and test data, respectively.
 All models used the same training and test data to assure a consistent analysis of results.
+Additionally, the response column, `length`, was transformed via default hyperparameters of the `LabelEncoder` prior to any train-test split.
+This is where the mapping `long => 0` and `short => 1` appears in the model.

 ## Baseline Model
 As stated earlier, a RandomForestClassifier was used to fit the baseline model.
 My baseline model had the following characteristics: